JeremySCook/JC-Pro-Macro-2/code/QMK/README.md

 Experimental [QMK firmware]([url](https://qmk.fm/))

 As of now, all switches and encoder work with three layers set up.
 Underlighting active.
+OLED active.

-OLED active, but need to rotate 180 and modify info
+Need to modify info on OLED

 ![image](kb-labeled.png)